 Should I Hire an Attorney?

-You want to know how you can make a claim against your employer, so here is the deal, the central question you should ask yourself is whether you will hire an attorney to represent you, or go at it alone.
+You want to know how you can make a claim against your employer, so here is the deal, the primary question you should ask yourself is whether you will hire an attorney to represent you, or go at it alone.
 You should put a significant amount of thought into this.
 Most individuals who pursue wage and hour lawsuits hire attorneys.
 Here are some important reasons why:

 2.)
 Filing your claim with the California Labor Board can be time-consuming and intimidating.
 You will be expected to understand the law, and gather evidence.
 You will also be expected to testify under oath in a recorded proceeding, present evidence, call witnesses to testify, cross-examine the opposing party and witnesses, explain the evidence, and make coherent arguments in support of your position while also rebutting the opposing side’s arguments.
 For most lay people, this is a tall task, requiring navigation through minefields and other obstacles.
 Many times claimants will file a complaint only to be overwhelmed days before the hearing.
 Thereafter they will frantically search for a lawyer to represent them only to find that most labor lawyers will not agree to retain them given the short time involved.
+Finally, most local DLSE offices are backed up, requiring delays of 12-15 months just to get your case to hearing.
+But if you are brave enough and willing to put in the work, you can check out our Guide on Filing a Labor Board Complaint.